browserify/wzrd.in/README.md

 ```

 The bundle gets permanently cached at `/multi/48GOmL0XvnRZn32bkpz75A==` for
-future GETs, but if you want to you can ignore that and just grab the included
-body.
+future GETs.

 ### GET /multi/:existing-bundle

-If you saved the 302 url from the POST earlier, you can just GET it instead of
+If you saved the Location url from the POST earlier, you can just GET it instead of
 POSTing again.

 ## Places